 Here, you can take part in several job hiring challenges!
 HackerEarth is one of those platforms which benefit the lives of competitive coders.
 Coders can take part in the contests and if they rank well within the pre-mentioned criteria, they land interviews and jobs at cool companies.
 They also organize various online hackathons on their platform which students can take part in and win cool prizes and rewards.

 Similar to CodeChef, they have various programming contests that have a wide range of rewards starting from goodies, swags to prize money.

 This is one of the premier platforms to sharpen your coding skills.
-Leetcode has different challenges, contests, and mocks which have rewards(mostly goodies) as well as awesome problems to solve.
+LeetCode has different challenges, contests, and mocks which have rewards(mostly goodies) as well as awesome problems to solve.
 This platform is dedicated to preparing you for your interview coding rounds.

-It is always considered good to have a good grasp of any domain along with Competetive Programming.
+It is always considered good to have a good grasp of any domain along with Competitive Programming.
 That will open you up to a vast range of opportunities.
 Here are some good opportunities as listed below: